-The Audit and Supervisory Committee is made up of 4 members (of whom 3 are Independent Outside Directors).
-The Audit and Supervisory Committee includes members who possess a considerable degree of knowledge in the areas of finance and accounting.
+The Audit and Supervisory Committee is made up of 4 members (of whom 3 are Independent Outside Directors) and chaired by Yoshiro Ozawa.
+The Committee includes members who possess a considerable degree of knowledge in the areas of finance and accounting.